 and <wa-tree-item>

-expand/collapse icons that animate on open/close.
-In short, create two slots called
+for expand/collapse icons that animate on open/close.
+In short, create two slots called expand-icon

 and collapse-icon